steveicarus/iverilog/vvp/README.txt

 names that are aliases of an existing node.
 This handles special cases where a net has different names, possibly in different scopes.

+CAST STATEMENTS:

+Sometimes nets need to be cast from a real valued net to a bit based net or from a bit based net to a real valued net.
+These statements are used to performa that operation:

+	<label> .case/int <width>, <symbol>;
+	<label> .case/real <symbol>;
+	<label> .case/real.s <symbol>;

+For .case/int the output <label> is a bit based net that is <width>
+bits wide.
+The input <symbol> is expected to put real values to this functor.

+For .case/real the output <label> is a real valued net.
+The input
+<symbol> is expected to put bit based values and for .case/real.s
+the bits will be interpreted as a signed value.

 DELAY STATEMENTS:

 Delay nodes are structural net delay nodes that carry and manage